 Of course you can also make private air boat tours, but they cost a little more: for a group up to 4 people you pay $ 250, for 5-6 people it is $ 300.

-The Everglades, or rather the Everglades National Park is definitely worth the trip.
+The Everglades, or rather all the things to do in Everglades National Park are definitely worth the trip.

 This type of wildlife in combination with this unique landscape is only available here.
 As a Miami visitor you should plan a trip or half-day trip, it’s worth it.